Code-Institute-Submissions/MattMurnaghan-House-Price-Predictor/README.md

 We then performed a smart correlation selection on the entire dataset.
 This allowed us to analyse which of the features in the dataset were overcorrelated with each other, essentially, doubling the data without adding much extra value.
 We added this step into creating the first pipeline, allowing us to trim down the required features for us to feed into the ML pipeline during the modeling phase.

+An ordinal encoder was also employed to change the categorical variables contained within the set to numerical values as the scikit learn and feature engine libararies require numerical values to analyse the dataset.
 ## **Model development**<a name="model-development"></a>
 This section is explained in more detail in notebook 5, Modeling and Evaluation.